sungsoo-ahn/2025/_posts/2025-04-28-ebm-vs-mcmc.md

 ## Same Goals, Different Paths: Comparing iEFM and iDEM

 iEFM and iDEM are quite similar in their implementation.
-Both approximate a target vector field via self-normalized importance weights calculated by Monte Carlo estimation.
+While iEFM is an extension of flow matching and iDEM an extension of diffusion, both approximate a target vector field via self-normalized importance weights calculated by Monte Carlo estimation.
 In the case of iEFM, the target vector is a weighted average of the analytical vector field derived from Flow Matching theory.
 Whereas in iDEM, the target score field is computed as a weighted average of the gradients of the energy function.
 Note in the following equations that the data samples $x_T$ are denoted $x_1$ ($T=1$) for iEFM and $x_0$ ($T=0$) for iDEM: